Last Update: 31st July 2019

 In 2018, AUDLEM acquired ownership of the 11.5-acre parcel of land adjacent to Green Lane, the Shropshire Union Canal and Shropshire Street.
-Not only does this ensure that there will be no housing or unwanted development but it is intended that in the future it should offer a variety of recreational uses for villagers and visitors, e.g. wildflower areas, seating, picnic area, conservation etc.
+Not only does this ensure that there will be no housing or unwanted development but it is intended that it should offer a variety of recreational uses for villagers and visitors, e.g. wildflower and conservation areas, seating, picnic area, walking etc.

 Its name stems back from the historical Toll-House that existed at the junction of Green Lane and Whitchurch Road.